myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 Scheduled with Section
 =======================

-You can set the subsection to release automatically with the section it is in.
+When you create a subsection, it is set by default to release at the same time as the section it is in.

-The following example shows how an subsection in the Draft: Unscheduled state is displayed in the outline:
+The following example shows how an subsection in the Scheduled with Section state is displayed in the outline:

 TBP